haytonoei/haytonoei/README.md

 - 🌱 I’m currently learning Python and SQL
 - 📫 How to reach me email: oeihayton@gmail.com
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I was a former tech investment banker and graduated from the University of Chicago with a BA in Economics
+- ⚡ Fun fact: I'm a former tech investment banker and graduated from the University of Chicago with a BA in Economics

 <!---
 haytonoei/haytonoei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.